How to choose an online community platform (in 2025)

 Online community management platforms (like Circle, but we’re not playing favorites) offer a one-stop platform for your community.
 They bring all your courses, content, messaging, onboarding, and more into one place.

 🤯 There are a lot of options out there, and knowing where to start can be frustrating.
 But don’t worry.
-I’ve talked to hundreds of awesome community builders like yourself to understand what tools they use, why they choose them, and—most importantly—what red flags to look out for.
+We’ve talked to hundreds of awesome community builders like you to understand what tools they use, why they choose them, and—most importantly—what red flags to look out for.

 7 things to consider before choosing on an online community platform